kk2714/Masters_Project/README.md

 The Github Repository contains methods for solving the movement of a classical and quantum particle in a 1-dimensional two state energy potential at finite temperatures.
-The mathematical techniques along with their numerical simulation, where implemented in the classical and quantum functions libraries.
+The mathematical techniques along with their numerical simulation were implemented in the classical and quantum functions libraries.

 The libraries contain functions to solve: